infews/workstation_repave/README.md

   - MacsFans on login
   - Quicksilver config, on login, network plugin
   - Flycut
+- Licenses for:
+  - Deckset 2
+  - VMWare Fusion 8
 - Inconsolata font (fonts on brew?)
 - nvALT points to Dropbox directory
 - Desktop backgrounds are different, point to Dropbox, and rotate every 30mins